wrdhall3/group-project-3/README.md

 1. **`generate_embedding()`**
    - **Purpose**: Creates vector embeddings for a given text chunk.
    - **How it works**: Converts text into numerical representations using a model like OpenAI's `text-embedding-ada-002`.
-These embeddings facilitate comparison and retrieval of relevant information.
+These embeddings facilitate the comparison and retrieval of relevant information.

 2. **`chunk_text()`**
    - **Purpose**: Splits long transcripts into smaller, manageable chunks.